- Bomb Threat or Suspicious Device

 - Immediately dial 911 and report the threat.

 - If a bomb threat is received by telephone, include details such as the wording of the threat, background noises, and voice characteristics of the caller.
-Use a bomb threat call checklist, if one is available to you.
+Use a bomb threat call checklist.

 - If you observe a suspicious object or device (such as an unattended package, suitcase, backpack, etc., whose appearance, location, or circumstances under which it was placed or found are unusual), contact SHU Public Safety and Security at 9300 (Main Campus) or 8725 (Law School) or 9-1-1.
 Also report the description and actions of anyone that may have placed the device.